cerenordas/BCB546-PythonHW_Spring2022/README.md

 - sequence_translate.py consists of the code provided by Dr. X with some functions, and instructions on how to complete the assignment.

-- penguins_cytb.fasta file consists ofvthe nucleotide sequences for each of the penguin species.
+- penguins_cytb.fasta file consists of the nucleotide sequences for each of the penguin species.

-- penguins_mass.csv consists of a .csv file with a column showing the names of the species and a column showing the mass of the species.
+- penguins_mass.csv consists of the .csv file with a column showing the names of the species and a column showing the mass of the species.

 - penguins_mass_cytb.csv consists of the new csv file of the new data frame I created as a part of the assignment.